tarlepp/angular-ngrx-frontend/doc/TOOLS.md

 ## mversion [ᐞ](#table-of-contents)

 A cross packaging manager module version handler/bumper.
 Imitates _npm version_ to also work on other packaging files.
-For those times you have either have multiple packaging files (like `bower.json`, `component.json`, `manifest.json`) or just not a `package.json` file. mversion can easily bump your version and optionally commit and create a tag.
+For those times you either have multiple packaging files (like `bower.json`, `component.json`, `manifest.json`) or just not a `package.json` file. mversion can easily bump your version and optionally commit and create a tag.